 UNH White Ribbon Campaign

-This year our WRC campaign has a unique goal.
+Last year our WRC campaign had a unique goal.
 With approximately 7,484 men on campus consisting of 6,201 students and 1,283 faculty and staff our goal is to get 1,000 (a little more than 10% of the total population*) men to take the pledge.

 Over 1,000 UNH Men took the pledge!
 (1,053 to be exact!)